-Dodge serves children and adults of all ages including preschoolers, school-aged children ages 6-12, teens, adults, college-aged students, parents, non parents, and seniors.
+DNC serves children and adults of all ages, which includes preschoolers, school-aged children aged 6-12, teens, college students, parents, non-parents and seniors.

 Geographic Area Served

-Dodge draws participation from across the Twin Cities metro area; however 70% of students and other visitors come from Dakota, Ramsey, and Washington Counties in Minnesota.
+Dodge Nature Center draws participants from all over the Twin City metro area, however about 70% of the students and other people come from Dakota, Ramsey, and Washington counties in Minnesota.